parodos-dev/parodos-dev.github.io/content/blog/extracting-openapi-documents.md

 </pre>
 </div>

 As we can see, the 'workflow-run' component is referencing other schemas in the document.
-This becomes important if you wish to reduce an openAPI document to a smaller size, as you would need to track all recursive references and include all components that got mentioned in the way.
+This becomes important if you wish to extract an openAPI document to a smaller size, as you would need to track all recursive references and include all components that got mentioned in the way.

 Note the securitySchemas object, which specifies the authentication method used:
 ```